superfly/docs/getting-started/elixir.html.md

 ## Troubleshooting

-Some problems are harder to diagnose because the deal with [Elixir releases](https://hexdocs.pm/mix/master/Mix.Tasks.Release.html) or Docker build problems.
+Some problems are harder to diagnose because they deal with [Elixir releases](https://hexdocs.pm/mix/master/Mix.Tasks.Release.html) or Docker build problems.
 Typically, you don't run the application that way locally, so you only encounter those problems when it's time to deploy.

 Here are a few tips to help diagnose and identify problems.